cpierceworld/CarND-Vehicle-Detection/writeup.md

 1. **Sliding Window**: It does the "sliding window" search using the `VehicleClassifier` which returns many (overlapping) potential dections (true and false detections).

-2. **Heatmap**: Creates a "heatmap" from the potential dections (overlapping dectections results in "more heat").
+2. **Heatmap**: Creates a "heatmap" from the potential detections (overlapping detections results in "more heat").
 The assumption is that false positives will have less overlap then true detections.

 3. **Heatmap Averaging**: Uses "heatmap averaging" to further dilute false positives.
 The code keeps a history of heatmaps over a configurable number of video frames (4 by default).
 Assuming that false positives are not likely accross multiple frames of video, it calculates a "heatmap average" which reduces the values in false positive regions.